 Anaerobic means “without air”.
 Therefore, this type of cellular respiration does not use oxygen to produce energy.
 Sometimes there is not enough oxygen around for some organisms to respire, but they still need the energy to survive.
 Due to lack of oxygen, they carry out respiration in the absence of oxygen to produce the energy they require, which is referred to as anaerobic respiration.
 Anaerobic respiration usually occurs in lower plants and microorganisms.
-In the absence of oxygen, the glucose derived from food is broken down into alcohol and carbon dioxide along with the evolution of energy.
+In the absence of oxygen, the glucose derived from food is broken down into alcohol and carbon dioxide along with the production of energy.

 Glucose → Alcohol + Carbon dioxide + Energy

 Anaerobic respiration is also used by multi-cellular organisms, like us, as a temporary response to oxygen-less conditions.
 During heavy or intensive exercise such as running, sprinting, cycling or weight lifting, our body demands high energy.
 As the supply of oxygen is limited, the muscle cells inside our body resort to anaerobic respiration to fulfil the energy demand.

 How do you feel when you exercise too much?
 Have you ever wondered why you get those muscle cramps when you run very fast?
 Anaerobic respiration is the culprit to be blamed.
 Cramps occur when muscle cells respire anaerobically.
 Partial breakdown of glucose, due to lack of oxygen, produces lactic acid and the accumulation of lactic acid causes muscle cramps.
 That is why a hot shower after heavy sports relieve the cramps as it improves blood circulation in the body which in turn enhances the supply of oxygen to the cells.

 Glucose → Lactic acid + Energy